-- 8.1 In order to enhance or ensure liquidity within the Investment Portfolios, and to optimize portfolio diversification while achieving the targeted risk level for each Investment Portfolio through the prudent and controlled use of leverage, from time to time CPP Investments may create, issue and deliver various forms of indebtedness either directly or through a dedicated subsidiary. - 8.2 CPP Investments or its dedicated subsidiaries may also undertake indebtedness related to specific investments. - 8.3 CPP Investments may provide a guarantee in respect of any such indebtedness issued by a dedicated subsidiary.
+- 8.1 In order to enhance or ensure liquidity within the Investment Portfolios, and to optimize portfolio diversification while achieving the targeted risk level for each Investment Portfolio through the prudent and controlled use of leverage, CPP Investments may create, issue and deliver various forms of indebtedness either directly or through a dedicated subsidiary. - 8.2 CPP Investments or its dedicated subsidiaries may also undertake indebtedness related to specific investments. - 8.3 CPP Investments may provide a guarantee in respect of any such indebtedness issued by a dedicated subsidiary.

-9.0 MANAGING MARKET, CREDIT AND OTHER FINANCIAL RISKS
+9.0 MANAGING MARKET, CREDIT, LIQUIDITY, LEVERAGE AND OTHER KEY RISKS